citrix/citrix-daas-rest-go/citrixorchestration/docs/PowerTimeSchemeRequestModel.md

 HasPoolUsingPercentage returns a boolean if a field has been set.

+### SetPoolUsingPercentageNil

+`func (o *PowerTimeSchemeRequestModel) SetPoolUsingPercentageNil(b bool)`

+ SetPoolUsingPercentageNil sets the value for PoolUsingPercentage to be an explicit nil

+### UnsetPoolUsingPercentage
+`func (o *PowerTimeSchemeRequestModel) UnsetPoolUsingPercentage()`

+UnsetPoolUsingPercentage ensures that no value is present for PoolUsingPercentage, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)